About Me

 My expertise lies in the intersection of artificial intelligence, natural language processing, and data science, with a rich background in both industry and academia.

 I hold dual bachelor degrees in Computer Science and Psychology, with minors in Environmental Sustainability Studies, Philosophy, and Cognitive Science.
-Recently, I have completed a Master’s of Science in Computer Science with a specialization in Cognitive Science, all proudly earned from Michigan State University (Go Green!).
+Following, I have a Master’s of Science in Computer Science with a specialization in Cognitive Science and am currently enrolled as a Ph.D. student in Linguistics.
+(Go Green!).

-With a passion for DEI initiatives, I am dedicated to sharing my experiences and motivating the next generation of young scientists.
-I’ve been an integral part of the Michigan Council for Women in Technology for four years, wearing multiple hats as a scholar, speaker, and volunteer.
-Additionally, I served as the Outreach Coordinator for Spartan Hackers, where I have encouraged underrepresented groups to explore computer science and engineering through hackathons and community building.
+With a passion for broadening STEM involvement and participation, I am dedicated to sharing my experiences and motivating the next generation of young scientists.
+I’ve been an integral part of the Michigan Council for Women in Technology for four years where I have been a scholar, speaker, and volunteer.
+Additionally, I served as the Outreach Coordinator for Spartan Hackers, where I encouraged my peers to explore computer science and engineering through hackathons and community building.
 As a student teacher, I have taught CSE 231 - Introduction to Python Programming for five years - mentoring students through several milestones and major life-events.
-I hope to continue teaching and exploring outreach opportunities as my career progresses.
+Currently, I am a Teaching-Specialist in the Department of Statistics and Probability, where I am core faculty for the Master’s of Science in Data Science Program.
+I serve as the instructor for STT 810 (Mathematical Statistics for Data Scientists) and STT 811 (Applied Statistical Modeling for Data Scientists), and I serve as an advisor for the program.

 I am always excited to collaborate and learn from others; I believe that the best work comes from working together.